JonCote/RPGBattler/README.txt

 TODO:
     - Fix issue with ultimate skill JSON not being packages with compilation.
-This issues causes game to not work if compiling is done to different directory.
+This issues causes game to not work if compiling is done to different directory
-    - Figure out way to package requirements so they are installed if not already aquired.
+    - Make execution open a new terminal of a set size so visuals are rendered properly instead of partial rendering if terminal is too small
-    - Make execution open a new terminal of a set size so visuals are rendered properly.
+    - improve rendering pipeline to enable resizing of terminal window

 RPGBattle is a classically inspired text-based RPG battle game.